DavidCEllis/ducktools-pytui/README.md

   * `"recursive"` - Search in the working directory and subfolders recursively
   * `"recursive_parents"` - Combine the "recursive" and "parents" options (only the CWD is recursively searched)
 * `fast_runtime_search` - Skip any potential Python runtimes that will require querying the interpreter (default: `False`)
-  * This may make the start time faster in some cases, but will miss runtimes on PATH or alternate interpreters
+  * This has mostly been resolved by caching the results and will eventually be removed
 * `include_pip` - Whether to include `pip` (and `setuptools` where appropriate) in created VEnvs (default: `True`)
 * `latest_pip` - Download the latest `pip` for Python versions where it is available (default: `True`)